Belinda Giblin: Career

-Giblin appeared in the risqué, satirical 1970s soap opera The Box as Kay Webster, and in the 1980s melodrama Sons and Daughters as Alison Carr.
+Giblin appeared in the risqué, satirical 1970s soap opera The Box as Kay Webster, a role she reprised in the film based on the series in which the character used her married name, Kay Webster-Brooks.
+She also starred in the 1980s melodrama Sons and Daughters as Alison Carr.
 The Alison Carr character was revealed to be the post-plastic surgery incarnation of the show's original and much vaunted villain, 'Pat the Rat' – Patricia Hamilton, originally played by Rowena Wallace.
 Giblin was cast in the role because of her resemblance to Wallace.

 Giblin featured in numerous series made by Crawford Productions, over a 12-year period early in her career.
 These included Matlock Police, Division 4, Homicide, The Sullivans, Bluey (1976) and Skyways,.
 Aside from Crawford shows, she has been seen in Alvin Purple (1976), Heartbreak High, and Good Guys, Bad Guys, as well as Home and Away in which she played Cynthia Ross in 1991 and Martha Stewart, the first wife of regular Alf Stewart, from 2018.

 Since 2013, she has also guest starred in The Horizon, a gay shortform web series on YouTube, as Wilma (the drag queen's) mother.

 In 2015, Giblin received acclaim and a nomination for Best Actress at the Sydney Theatre Awards for her role as Stella Goldschlag in Blonde Poison in a range of performances across Australia.
 The Gail Lowe play is a one-woman show about a Jewish woman who became a Nazi collaborator during World War II.

 In 2017, she appeared as Babs DeVure in Bent 101, an Australian short form comedy series that was on the Seven Network.

+On 9 February 2026, Giblin was named in the cast for the Australian tour for Steel Magnolias.

 Giblin also works as a corporate trainer.